ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 # Wagon and Horse Saddlebag Robberies

 ​
-- You must RP with the person driving the wagon/riding the horse to rob it, dont just rob wagons sitting around without providing RP.
+- You must RP with the person driving the wagon/riding the horse to rob it, don't just rob wagons/saddlebags sitting around without providing RP.

 - Wagons/Horses have no stack limits for robberies.
 Robbing the wagon means you forgo the robbery of the rider or passengers.